 Here’s a common scenario: You receive a notification saying your small business website has been hit with a cyberattack.
 Suddenly, the web host has suspended your site, and you’ve been blacklisted from major search engines because your site poses a risk to visitors.
 Essentially, your website turns invisible.

 Amid the chaos, you need to understand and fix the problem.
 Many small businesses rely on contracted web developers, who, in turn, rely on someone else for cybersecurity.
-The security provider needs to get involved immediately because the longer the problem persists, the worse the damage becomes.
+The security provider needs to get involved immediately because the longer the problem persists, the worse the damage becomes; and the financial impact of these cyber attacks worsen.

 After your site is back online, it’s your responsibility to explore how the attack happened so it doesn’t happen again.
 Though the average cost of a data breach for small businesses is hard to pinpoint because of so many variables, it’s true that this can be a very involved and expensive process for businesses across the board.